Skip to content

 Safety, vitamins and product quality

-High-quality Castile soap contains naturally occurring fat-soluble vitamins—A, D, E, and K—from its plant oils.
-These micronutrients support the soap’s emollient effect but are not present in therapeutic doses.
-The true benefit lies in the retained glycerin and balanced fatty-acid profile that helps prevent transepidermal water loss.
+High-quality Castile soap contains naturally occurring fat-soluble vitamins—A, D, E and K—from its plant oils.
+These micronutrients support the soap’s emollient feel but are not present in therapeutic doses.
+The true benefit lies in the retained glycerin and balanced fatty-acid profile that help reduce transepidermal water loss compared with some harsh detergents.

-Avoid using kitchen-grade or cooking Castile soap on the face—the higher alkalinity can disrupt the skin barrier.
+Avoid using highly concentrated or undiluted Castile soap on the face—the higher alkalinity can disrupt the skin barrier for some people.
 Always patch-test new varieties on a small area first.

 How to dilute and use Castile soap correctly